hyperoslo/Gallery/README.md

 ### Video Editor

 `Galery` cares more about video with its editing functionalities.
-We have `VideoEditor` and `AdvancedVideoEditor` to trim, resize, scale and defines quality of the selected video
+We have `VideoEditor` and `AdvancedVideoEditor` to trim, resize, scale and define quality of the selected video

 ```swift
 func galleryController(_ controller: GalleryController, didSelectVideo video: Video) {